pgreze/kyper/README.md

 }.invoke(args)
 ```

-But this is coming with restrictions:
+But this comes with restrictions:
 - no default argument(s),
 - up to 4 arguments,
-- only String is supported.
+- only String type is supported.

 This may be dropped in the future if we cannot reach
-the same support as with the functions based usage.
+the same support level as the functions-based usage.